Overview

 Should I upgrade to the latest version as soon as it is released?

-In general, we recommend installing security updates promptly when they are made available, and no later than 60 days from when the security update is released.
+Microsoft and Apple will periodically release support patches and security updates for their latest operating systems.
+In general, we recommend installing security updates promptly when they are made available, and no later than 60 days from when the update is released.

-However, we recommend waiting to upgrade when it comes to the latest Mac operating system from Apple.
-This allows time for the vendors to address initial bugs as well as for DTS to test the upgrades for compatibility with University systems.
-Once DTS has completed testing, we will update the Supported OS versions section of this article.
+However, we recommend waiting to upgrade when it comes to the latest new Mac operating system from Apple (typically released in September).
+This allows time for the vendors to address initial bugs as well as for USC to test the upgrades for compatibility with University systems.
+Once the USC Office of Cybersecurity and DTS has completed testing, DTS will update the Supported OS versions section of this article.

 What if my device is too old to upgrade to a supported version?